CircuitSpells/Notes/git.md

 ```

 save and close the editor. git will start the rebase, and will drop the commits where you replaced `pick` with `drop`. then, make a PR for `FeatureB2` into `main`.

+## Helpful Extras

+- never rebase commits that have already been pushed.
+- never use `git push --force` as it can rewrite history.
+However, if it is on your own personal feature branch then it is typically okay.
+A safer option is `git push --force-with-lease` which will fail if it will change someone else's commits.

 ## Conventional Commits